 Kapri is survived by her parents: Ryan and Tiffany Evans; brothers: Kolby and Kord Evans; grandparents: Eloise and Yogi Evans; grandfather: Scott Williams; great-grandmother: Janet Evans; and many aunts, uncles and cousins.
 She was preceded in death by her grandmother: Joyce Johnson; and her beloved dog: PJ.

 Kapri was called “Our Holiday Gal” because not only did she enjoyed and brighten up the holiday celebrations, but so many of the significant events in her life occurred on holidays.
 As a fitting tribute, the Gathering to Celebrate her Life will be held on ‘Pioneer Day’, Saturday, July 24, at 11:00am at the Oak City LDS Chapel.
 A Viewing will be held 9:00-10:40am, prior to the service.
-Friends are also invited to view the recorded video of the Life Celebration.
-The link will be posted with her obituary at www.nicklemortuary.com by Saturday afternoon.
+Friends are also invited to view the recorded video of the Life Celebration at: https://youtu.be/8YbAi-vE7vM.
 Burial will be in the Oak City Cemetery.